 For one, the president’s wife almost never went by Mary Todd Lincoln.
 She took on her husband’s name: simply, Mary Lincoln.
 Much of the scholarship on Abraham Lincoln — written by men — tended to portray Mary Todd as an unequal partner, or even as a draining influence on the president.
 Much of her extreme behavior has been blamed, again, by male historians, on “hysterical” female problems.

-Mary Todd could certainly have been jealous, irrational, depressive, and impulsive.
+Mary Todd Lincoln could certainly have been jealous, irrational, depressive, and impulsive.
 But she also displayed true courage and grit.
 During the war, Mary Todd housed troops in the White House and visited wounded soldiers.
 She refused to leave Washington D.C. when it seemed that the Confederates might take the city.

 Most of all, Mary Todd had an immensely positive influence on Lincoln himself.
-She discouraged him from taking the governorship in Oregon, a move which would have taken Lincoln far from the center of the political arena.
+She discouraged him from taking the governorship in Oregon, a move that would have taken Lincoln far from the center of the political arena.

 Indeed, it’s believed that it was the somewhat dowdy and well-to-do wife of Abraham Lincoln who was able to make an unemployed small-town lawyer presidential material.
 Lincoln himself was once described to be “a gloomy man — a sad man,” and that it was “His wife,” who “made him President.”